ssfsx17/ffpnp/Jobs/ChocoboKnight.md

 ### Chocotech T8

 Choco Recharge (10 AP) (single) - Requires a white or gold chocobo.
 Restores an amount of MP equal to your Level.
+Out-of-combat, this allows your white or gold chocobo to fully restore the MP of one character during a long rest.

 Choco Stone (10 AP) (single) - Requires a brown or gold chocobo.
 Magical attack for Intellect * Level * 3 earth damage.

 ### Chocotech T9

-Choco Charge (10 AP) (multi) - Attack all enemies.
+Choco Charge (10 AP) (multi) - Attack all enemies, ignoring Evasion.

+Choco Medica (4 AP) (multi) - Restores an amount of HP equal to twenty times your Level.

 ### Chocotech T10